 Meet the author

-Dr. Rüdiger Paschotta is the founder and president of RP Photonics Consulting GmbH in Bad Dürrheim, Germany; email: firstname.lastname@example.org.
-He is also the developer of the RP Fiber Power software, used for all diagrams in this article.
+Dr. Rüdiger Paschotta is founder and president of RP Photonics Consulting GmbH in Bad Dürrheim, Germany; email: email@example.com.